edelgrace/edelgrace.me/content/blog/2016-12-06-i-just-culled-my-book-wish-list.md

 I read this book a couple of years ago.
 Although it's aimed at a younger audience, I really enjoyed this story.
 After reading it, I went to watch the animated movie as well.
 A small part of me has always been fascinated by unicorns and horses (I blame Sailor Moon as the source of that).

 **The Picture of Dorian Gray by Oscar Wilde**
 To be honest, I don't remember much of this book but I do remember being in awe of Wilde's writing.
 I remember the last few pages more than anything.
-It was not exactly terrifying but it was a bit&#8230; Grotesque?
+It was not exactly terrifying but it was a bit...
+Grotesque?
 I mostly want this book so I can re-read it.

 **The Master and Margarita by Mikhail Bulgakov**
 A couple of years ago I took a Russian Literature course and had to do a group presentation on this book.
 This book is probably one of the very few that I actually read front to back for a class.
 Actually, I read all the required books in this course.
 That was a first for me.
 Bulgakov's imagination is borderline execessive with this work but I do like his alternative history spin on Jesus' life.